flaaaing/DiscordJS-v13-Template/README.md

 - This project was licenced by the MIT License.
 - You can use this template for Commercial use Modification Distribution Private use.
 - But you need to give me the License and copyright notice.
+- This template was inspired in [DiscordJS Guide](https://discordjs.guide/#before-you-begin)